vmware-archive/vctl-docs/README.md

 ## Can I run Fusion and Fusion Tech Preview at the same time?

 No. You should quit VMware Fusion non-tech preview version before launching the Tech Preview build.

-## How do I use Nautilus?

-Nautilus is the sum of two main parts: The 'engine' and backend runtime support services, and the front-end CLI.
-Users interact with Nautilus using the 'vctl' command to start services, and perform operations with containers.
-Our backend is based on containerd, so if your application can communicate with the containerd daemon, we hope it would work with ours as well.

 ## What are the System Requirements?